xs2315/Classifying_Hand-Written_Digits/README.md

 # Classifying_Hand-Written_Digits
 Process:

-•Randomly select about 20% of the data and set it aside as a test set.
+1. Randomly select about 20% of the data and set it aside as a test set
-•Train a linear SVM with soft margin.
-Cross-validate the margin parameter.
+2. Train a linear SVM with soft margin and Cross-validated the margin parameter
-•Train  an  SVM  with  soft  margin  and  RBF  kernel.
-You  will  have  to  cross-validate  both  the  soft-margin parameter and the kernel bandwidth.
+3. Train a SVM with soft margin and RBF kernel and cross-validate both the soft-margin parameter and the kernel bandwidth
-•After you have selected parameter values for both algorithms, train each one with the parameter value you have chosen.
-Then compute the misclassification rate (the proportion of misclassified data points) on thetest set.
+4. Compute the misclassification rate on the test set and compare the results

 Result: